-- 1. Beneficiary requests termination of services; - 2.
+- 1. The beneficiary requests termination of services; - 2.
 Death; - 3.
 Permanent relocation of the beneficiary out of the service area (transfer to another region) or out of state; - 4.
 Long term admission to an institution or nursing facility; - 5.
-The beneficiary requires a level of care beyond that which can safely be provided through waiver services; or - 6.
-Beneficiary refuses to comply with support coordination.
+The beneficiary requires a level of care beyond that which can safely be provided through waiver services; or